 Your strongest defense for an indecent assault charge is that the complainant was an adult who consented.
 This is often a “he said, she said” situation where strong cross examination skills will be required.
 Your sex crime attorney should possess significant trial experience for sex crimes.

-Steps to Take if You Have Been Charged – How a Pittsburgh Indecent Assault Lawyer May Help
+What to do if You Have Been Charged with Indecent Assault in PA

 If you have been charged with indecent assault, your first step should be to immediately hire a lawyer.
 Don’t talk to the police or prosecutors unless your attorney is with you.